 For many people, podcasts have become a part of everyday life.
 For language learners, they provide a great opportunity to study even when your hands aren’t free.
 The modern conundrum, though, is knowing which ones to listen to.
 After all, there are only so many hours in the day.
-To make it easier for you, we collected some of our favorite French-language podcasts, or balladodiffusiones, for everyone ranging from beginners to advanced speakers.
+To make it easier for you, we collected some of our favorite French-language podcasts, or balladodiffusiones, for everyone who wants to learn French with podcasts, from beginners to advanced speakers.

 Coffee Break French